MelihSelamiUrkmezz/Halley-Potter-Card/README.md

 # Memory-Card-Game
-We make a memory card game with kotlin name of Harry Potter.
+Actually, we wanted to make a little memory game.
+If you wanna listen to the music you can sound on now!

 # Owner
 Taha Pek - Melih Selami Ürkmez.